Doctor of Philosophy (PhD) Program

 The Doctor of Philosophy program seeks to guide students to develop competence in principles of independent research and to achieve a proficiency in the techniques of scholarly writing.

 The Doctor of Philosophy program seeks to guide students in advanced studies in a specialized field and to help them develop skills which qualify them for teaching at the graduate level in a college, university, or theological seminary.

 The Doctor of Philosophy program seeks to prepare students for the assumption of specialized pastoral leadership in the church, in missions, and/or in administrative leadership in the denomination.

 Admission Requirements and Procedure for the Doctor of Philosophy Program

 The Doctor of Philosophy is the highest academic degree offered by the Seminary.
 The program is reserved for students of exceptional academic ability and promise.
 Students must demonstrate an understanding of the basic techniques of scholarly research and writing, as well as an ability to communicate through effective teaching.
 They must be committed to the program and demonstrate they are willing to fulfill the time requirements and the disciplinary standards that are required for distinguished scholarly achievement.
 Students’ health, finances, and outside responsibilities must be within such a level of tolerance that they are not unduly distracted from reasonable pursuit of the demands of the program.
-Read the Regulations Regarding Female Students section in this catalog.
+Read the Regulations Regarding Female Students section in the Catalog.